coda/packs-sdk/docs/guides/basics/parameters/autocomplete.md

     ```

 !!! warning "Manual refresh required for `StringArray` parameters"
-    When using `StringArray` parameters in the structured builders, the autocomplete values are only fetched once when the parameter UI is loaded.
+    When using `StringArray` parameters in the builder UIs, the autocomplete values are only fetched once when the parameter UI is loaded.
 The autocomplete options can be manually refreshed by the user with a menu item, but this limitation doesn't make them a great fit for use cases where the options depend on the values of previous parameters. <!-- o/bug/25402 -->

     <img src="../../../../images/autocomplete_list_refresh.png" srcset="../../../../images/autocomplete_list_refresh_2x.png 2x" class="screenshot" alt="Autocomplete of list parameters requires manual refresh">

 !!! bug "Previous vararg values not available"
-    When using [vararg parameters][parameters_vararg] in the structured builders, the autocomplete function will not be able to access the values of previous vararg parameters.
+    When using [vararg parameters][parameters_vararg] in the builder UIs, the autocomplete function will not be able to access the values of previous vararg parameters.
 This means it isn't possible to build a set of key/value vararg parameters where the possible values depend on the key selected. <!-- o/bug/25373 -->

 ## Validation